Restaurant Stocks in Airport Locations: Do High‑Traffic Venues Create High‑Return Investments?

 How Does the Airport Concession Model Change Investor Expectations?

 Most investors assume that a chain’s airport locations work like its regular stores.
 But airports use a different model.
 Many restaurants inside terminals are run by large concession groups such as HMSHost, OTG, or Areas.
 These groups license the brand name and operate the store.
 The brand earns royalties, not full store profits.
+Hence, airport royalties contribute differently to FCF than company-owned stores.

 This means a chain may have strong airport visibility without seeing a major boost in earnings.
 Visibility helps brand awareness, but it does not always move the stock price.
 Investors must understand how much of the airport revenue actually reaches the company.

 Some chains do operate their own airport units.
-Starbucks (SBUX) and Dunkin’ (owned by Inspire Brands, not publicly traded) sometimes run their own stores.
+Starbucks (SBUX)) and Dunkin’ (owned by Inspire Brands, not publicly traded) sometimes run their own stores.
 When they do, they capture more profit.
 But these cases are less common than many investors think.

 Why Do Some Chains Thrive in Airports While Others Struggle?